hosterei/docs/ROADMAP.md

-# Roadmap of ounu.ch
+# hoserei.ch / hosterei.spaece

 ## Problem
-no developer want's to care about hosting. it shoudl just work!!
+no developer want's to care about hosting. it should just work!

 ## First Goal:
 **User can deploy stateless http-trigged applications and bind a postgress database.**

 ## Advanced features:
-- CI
-  - connect source-code repo
-  - testing/analyse
-  - build of image
 - More services
   - mongoDB
   - mariaDB
   - S3
   - keycloack
 - bring your own Chart
+- CI
+  - connect source-code repo
+  - testing/analyse
+  - build of image